jm3/sinatra-template/README.markdown

-#  An awesome bare-bones Sinatra site all ready with HTML5, tests, and more.
+#  An awesome complete working Sinatra site template for all your projects.

+All ready with HTML5, tests, capistrano, and more.

 ## License: